-Last week, I co-hosted a panel discussion by STEM Women on Everyday Sexism in Academia, along with Dr Buddhini Samarasinghe a Molecular Biologist from the UK.
+Last week, I co-hosted a panel discussion by STEM Women on Everyday Sexism in Academia.
 Our guests were Professor Rajini Rao PhD in Biochemistry who runs her own lab at Johns Hopkins University USA, and Dr Tommy Leung, Evolutionary Biologist with the University of New England, Australia.
 The video covers five scenarios that arise in early career academic life: sexist comments that undermine women’s confidence; sexism in publishing; “tone policing” how women speak; a mentor who inappropriately asks a junior researcher on a date; and the way in which women scientists are spoken about in stereotypically gendered ways.
 For example, women are described as mothers and wives first, and scientists second, while men are just “scientists.”
 In this post I cover the highlights of our discussion.
 First, I provide an overview of the sociological definitions of sexism, and how everyday experiences of sexism feed into broader patterns of sexual harassment and gender discrimination.

 I recently wrote up an overview of the sociological and legal definitions of sexism.
 Sexism describes the ideology that one gender is superior to another.
 To put it another way, it’s a system of attitudes, beliefs, stereotypes, and other types of bias that perpetuate the idea that women are somehow lesser than men.
 These attitudes may or may not be voiced overtly, but they nevertheless guide social interaction and behaviour.

 The word “sexism” has taken on a life of its own in the public imagination, when people joke about what it is, even suggesting that there’s such a thing as “reverse sexism” (there isn’t), typically when denouncing affirmative action or gender quotas at work.
 The scientific meaning of sexism is lost when people argue about what sexism is or isn’t.
 Many people think sexism is subjective.
 That’s incorrect.